eNewsletters

 Bishop Malooly and the staff of CYM invite all young people in grades sixth through twelfth to attend as well as young adults (age 18-35).
 As you put the details of your delegation together, please consider inviting the following: high school confirmation candidates, campus ministry teams, religion classes, scouts, youth group members, youth involved in justice and service, Hispanic youth and young adults, young adult faith sharing groups, college students.

-All registration should happen ahead of time.
-The deadline is March 15, 2013.
-So that participants can get to know their diocesan neighbors - and so we know who is registered - all participants (adults and young people) will wear a name tag during the entire pilgrimage.
+All registration should happen ahead of time so that participants can get to know their diocesan neighbors - and so we know who is registered - all participants (adults and young people) will wear a name tag during the entire pilgrimage.
 Therefore, when you register a group, please be prepared to submit a list of names.

 If you plan to attend as a family or individual (i.e., young adults), the same process is followed.